-1) Warm them up
+1) Warm Them Up

 By far the easiest way to make your shoes sticky again is to warm them up.
-All climbing shoe soles are made of a rubber compound that will become sticker when heated.
+All climbing shoe soles are made of a rubber compound that will become stickier when heated.
 If it’s a sunny day, leaving your shoes out for a bit will definitely help with friction, just make sure not to leave them in the sun too long or the glue will start to melt and the rubber will warp.

 Another good way to warm your shoes up is to rub the soles together for a minute or two, you’ll feel the difference in heat when you do this.